New integrable (3+1)-dimensional systems and contact geometry: New classes of (3+1)-dimensional integrable systems

-The number of equations in (\ref{gndkp}), $n+m+1$, is equal to the number of dependent variables $u_i,v_j$.
-Moreover, it is readily seen that (\ref{gndkp}) can be solved for the $z$-derivatives $(u_i)_z$ and $(v_j)_z$ for all $i$ and $j$, i.e., (\ref{gndkp}) is an evolution system in disguise just like (\ref{4ddkp}).
+The number of equations in (\ref{gndkp}), $n+m+1$, is equal to the number $N$ of dependent variables.
+Moreover, it can be shown that (\ref{gndkp}) can be solved for the $z$-derivatives $(v_i)_z$ and $(w_j)_z$ for all $i=0,\dots,m$ and $j=0,\dots,n-1$, i.e., (\ref{gndkp}) is an evolution system with respect to $z$ in disguise.
+Thus, the Lax functions $f$ and $g$ from (\ref{polfg}) are admissible for any natural $m$ and $n$.

-As $m$ and $n$ are arbitrary natural numbers such that $m>n$, (\ref{gndkp}) provides an example of a (3+1)-dimensional integrable system with an arbitrarily large finite number of components.
-In the simplest special case $m=2$ and $n=1$ we recover, modulo the notation, system (\ref{4ddkp}) from Example 1. \looseness=-1
+As $m$ and $n$ in (\ref{polax}) are arbitrary natural numbers, (\ref{gndkp}) provides an example of a (3+1)-dimensional integrable system with an arbitrarily large finite number of components.